Supported systems

 .

-If you are impacted, either downgrade the version or disable your runtime metrics collection by adding the
+If you are impacted, either upgrade the Java SDK version or disable your runtime metrics collection by adding the

 environment variable OTEL_AWS_APPLICATION_SIGNALS_RUNTIME_ENABLED=false